zhaju/zhaju.github.io/content/index.md

 ---
 title: Welcome!
 ---
 I'm Julian, an incoming freshman at the University of Waterloo where I'll be studying Computing and Financial Management (CFM).
-I'm also a programmer, competitive debater, and stuffed animal enjoyer.
+My resume is [here](https://zhaju.github.io/resume.pdf).
 Welcome to my personal website!

 Places to look through:
 - [Blog](https://zhaju.github.io/Blog): A collection of my personal writing